Gag order: United States

 In the United States, a court can order parties to a case not to comment on it but has no authority to stop unrelated reporters from reporting on a case.
 Thus, information concerning a case is often leaked to the media, and the media often chooses to publicly report this leaked information after receiving it.
 Most statutes which restrict what may be reported have generally been found unconstitutional and void.
 However, the gag provisions of the WIPO Copyright and Performances and Phonograms Treaties Implementation Act have been upheld.

 The trials of Guantanamo Bay suspects have also been subjected to a gag order, which has hindered public scrutiny.
 Likewise, as part of a plea bargain, John Walker Lindh consented to a gag order to not talk to the press or others.
 Also, Judge Howard Shore from San Diego put a gag order on activist Jeff Olson.

 Gag orders can be part of a settlement agreement between two parties.
 In the state of Pennsylvania in 2011, a lifetime gag order on the discussion of fracking was agreed to by a family as part of their agreement with the oil and gas drilling company Range Resources.
 An attorney for Range Resources claimed in court that the gag order covered not only the adults in the family, but also the children, then aged seven and ten years old, and that the company intended to enforce it.

-Some U.S. states, the first of which was Florida, have enacted so-called "physician gag laws" limiting doctors' ability to talk to their patients about their gun ownership.
+Some U.S. states, the first of which was Florida, have enacted so-called "physician gag laws" limiting doctors' ability to ask about a patient's gun ownership.